KATT/react-server-action-useActionState-useFormState-issues/README.md

 -   **tl;dr:** Search the code for "😷" to see perceived issues.
 -   **tl;dr2:** Most of my headaches would disappear if `useFormState()`/`useActionState()` returned `Payload` which would be the data that was last successfully sent to the server.

 > Either I'm dumb or the API needs some refining.
+Maybe "current" values and errors should be stored in like a session variable?
+Maybe the server actions API isn't designed for returning anything at all?

 ## Clone it